-It is the primary purpose of Colorado Springs School District 11 school libraries to teach information literacy, provide access to materials and information, to teach a love of books and reading, and to create lifelong readers and learners.
+It is the primary purpose of Colorado Springs School District 11 school libraries to teach information literacy, provide access to materials and information, teach a love of books and reading, and create lifelong readers and learners.

 1. Although this policy may vary by school, in general, K-2 students are allowed to check out one book per week.
 Second through fifth graders are allowed two books for a two-week period.
 At Middle and High School, these numbers vary by school.

 2. There are no charges for overdue materials; however, students are encouraged to bring back their library books on the date that they are due to ensure they are able to check out additional books.

-3. Overdue reports are run by each school on an individual basis, and are provided to students and teachers.
-Occasionally, overdue notices are sent to parents when efforts with the students have been unsuccessful in getting the books back for the library.
-The notes sent to the parent/guardian will list the books as well as the replacement costs if the book cannot be found.
-Please know that it is our priority to have the book returned so that others may have access to the book.
+3. Individual overdue reports are run by each school and provided to students and teachers.
+Occasionally, overdue notices for unreturned library materials are sent to parents when efforts with the students have been unsuccessful.
+The notes sent to the parent/guardian will list the books and replacement costs, if the book cannot be found.
+Please know that it is our priority to have the library item returned so that others may have access to the book.